monkeydri/react-store-locator/README.md

 Adding your own pin is super easy and with little set up you can have an awesome looking pin.

 UPDATE: I ran into a problem in react when needing to pass down local props to my pin.
 In order to tackle this I added an update to let you pass an object instead of just the pin component (see below).
-In your component you should just be able to now use those local props with either props.pinProps or this.props.pinProps depeneding if you are using a class based component or functional based component.
+In your component you should just be able to now use those local props with either props.pinProps or this.props.pinProps depending if you are using a class based component or functional based component.

 We will pass through a function called `handleLocationClick` through props.
 If you wish to use the toggle feature for the `Info` window you will want to attach this to the parent element of your pin.
 If you wish for only a certain part of your pin to work then add it to that element.
 Make sure you pass through the id so the correct window will be toggled.